-The interactive panel discussion on the United Nation’s OISL report and12237970_1635428123385952_6257570870979139544_o the UNHRC resolution on Sri Lanka, organised by Liberation on 14 November, was well attended with a full room activists interested in gaining justice for Tamils.
+The interactive panel discussion on the United Nation’s OISL report and the UNHRC resolution on Sri Lanka, organised by Liberation on 14 November, was well attended with a full room activists interested in gaining justice for Tamils.
 The panel consisted of four speakers: Sonya Sceats, from Freedom from Torture; Margaret Owen, from Widows for Peace through Democracy; Senthan Selvarajah, speaking on the role of the media in seeking justice in Sri Lanka; and TU Senan, from the Tamil Solidarity campaign.

 Reported by Bharathi